 This fragment of relief shows one of the most elaborately composed scenes preserved from the Old Kingdom.
 A careful examination reveals parts of at least four archers, three standing and one kneeling below them, his extended left arm and the upper part of his head just visible along the lower edge of the fragment.
 Each man has his left arm stretched in front of him, the left hand grasping the shaft of a long bow with the thumb and last three fingers, while the index finger keeps an arrow steady.
 With his right hand, each archer draws the string of the bow, with the notch of the arrow set against it.
 Each man also grasps two extra arrows in his right hand.

 The archers wear crossed bands on their chests identifying them as soldiers.
 The style of the block places it in Dynasty 4, making it the earliest preserved battle scene.
 It was probably carved during the period spanning the reigns of Khufu, the builder of the Great Pyramid at Giza, and Khafre, builder of the second pyramid.
 The figures of the archers stand out boldly against the background, and the the features are deeply carved in the well-modeled faces.
 Unlike most Egyptian scenes showing multiple figures performing the same task, the stance of each individual and the position of each bow is different.

-The fragment was discovered by the Museum's Egyptian Expedition during excavations at Lisht, a site about thirty miles south of Cairo.
-It had been reused in the pyramid of Amenemhat I (ca. 19911961 B.C.), founder of Dynasty 12.
-However, the style of the carving suggests that this relief originally decorated one of the Fourth Dynasty pyramid temples at Giza.
-The reuse of building materials is not uncommon in ancient Egypt.
+The fragment was excavated by the Museum's Egyptian Expedition during work at the royal cemetery of Lisht, about thirty miles south of Cairo.
+It had been reused during the building of the pyramid of Amenemhat I, first king of Dynasty 12.